 |Available as||Skin gel|

 Ibuprofen is a medicine called a non-steroidal anti-inflammatory drug.
-It is often referred to simply as 'an anti-inflammatory', or as an 'NSAID'.
-It works by preventing the production of some chemicals in your body which cause pain and inflammation.
+It is often referred to simply as 'an anti-inflammatory', or sometimes as an 'NSAID'.
+It works by preventing the production of some natural chemicals in your body which cause pain and inflammation.
 This leaflet deals with ibuprofen when it is applied topically to the skin.
 Ibuprofen can also be taken by mouth in the form of tablets, capsules, and liquid medicine - there is more information about this in a separate medicine leaflet called Ibuprofen for pain and inflammation.

 When ibuprofen is applied to the skin as a gel, instead of it having an effect on all of your body, it only works on the area that you have applied it to.
 It is absorbed into your skin and then moves deeper into areas of your body where there is inflammation (for example, your muscle).
-Using a topical gel means that the total amount of ibuprofen in your body remains low.
+Using a skin gel means that the total amount of ibuprofen in your body remains low.
 This in turn means that you are much less likely to have a side-effect to the medicine.

 Ibuprofen gel is suitable for use by adults and you can buy it without a prescription.
 It is not recommended for a child under the age of 12 unless it has been prescribed by a doctor.

 To make sure that this is the right treatment for you, before you start using ibuprofen gel it is important that you speak with a doctor or pharmacist:

 - If you have asthma or any other allergic disorder.

 - If you have a skin condition - eczema, for example.